harika-haru/KBFC/README.md

    - Merchandise
    - Contact Us

-2. Explore match details, player profiles, and engage with fan zone activities.
+2. Explore match details, and player profiles, and engage with fan zone activities.

 3. Purchase tickets to upcoming matches and be a part of the excitement.